How Much Does It Cost to Build a House?

-Are you convinced that the only way to get the house you want is to build it from scratch?
+Are you convinced that the only way to get the house you want is to build it from the ground up?
+Building a house can cost anywhere from $100 per square foot up to $400+ per square foot in more expensive markets or for luxury properties.

 Most people enjoy occasionally fantasizing about what they would include in their dream home if they could build one from scratch.

-Of course, if you’re planning on building a new house, you actually get to go through the process of putting a completely unique plat together.
+Of course, if you’re planning on building a new house, you actually get to go through the process of putting a completely unique plat, floor plan or building plan together.

 Except, even if you choose every last fixture yourself, you still need a professional to actually create the detailed plans.
 Their expertise is essential for ensuring that the builder can execute those all-important plans correctly.

 Just like the actual lots themselves, this type of initial work comes with a price that can be difficult to predict.
-Typically, clearing an empty lot will cost somewhere between $1,250 to $4,200, but again, it varies.
-You might find that a few hundred dollars is enough.
-Alternatively, you could need to spend closer to $10,000.
+Typically, clearing an empty lot will cost somewhere between $1,850 to $4,500, but again, it varies based on the size of the lot and also the grade and vegetation.

 Or you could consider what’s already available.